vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 #### MON Governance Token

 The [MON token](https://etherscan.io/address/0x1ea48b9965bb5086f3b468e50ed93888a661fc17), issued by Moneta DAO, is intended to govern the DCHF protocol and is described as a revenue-sharing token that can only be obtained by staking DCHF in one of the stability pools, or by supplying liquidity to the Curve pool.
 Users can stake their MON to earn a proportionate share of borrowing and redemption fees in DCHF, ETH, and wBTC ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics), [source](https://docs.defifranc.com/tokenomics/moneta-staking)).

+There are inconsistencies between the Moneta DAO documentation and governance forum announcements regarding the governance role of MON token holders.
+On one hand, the documentation states: “staked MON tokens are not used for governance as there is no DeFi Franc governance” ([source](https://docs.defifranc.com/tokenomics/moneta-staking)), but the announcement post for launching Moneta DAO suggest MON token holders and stakers “govern over strategic DAO decisions” including: allocation of DAO treasury funds, critical risk parameters and protocol upgrades ([source](https://commonwealth.im/moneta-dao/discussion/10191-launching-monetadao)).
+This is likely due to the recent introduction of the DAO (March 2023) and the docs should be updated for clarity.

 According to the Moneta DAO [Tokenomics page](https://docs.defifranc.com/tokenomics/moneta-tokenomics), MON was launched with a max supply of 100m tokens that have been allocated toward four main purposes: